diablozzq/kickstart.nvim/notes.md

 > putting a file in `after\plugins` with the `'lspconfig'.setup() {crap here}`
 > works fine with mason.

+> Use :LspInfo to check if your LSP is running
+> Use :Mason to install the LSP

 K: Displays hover information about the symbol under the cursor in a floating window.
 See :help vim.lsp.buf.hover().
 gd: Jumps to the definition of the symbol under the cursor.
 See :help vim.lsp.buf.definition().